-Accordingly, expenditure which forms part of the cost of a depreciating asset is not deductible as expenditure on EPA if a deduction is available for the decline in value of the asset - see the publication Guide to depreciating assets for information on the deduction for decline in value.
-To find out how to get this publication, see the inside back cover.
+Accordingly, expenditure which forms part of the cost of a depreciating asset is not deductible as expenditure on EPA if a deduction is available for the decline in value of the asset.
+See the Guide to depreciating assets 2005 for information on the deduction for decline in value.